-The SCC is divided into three areas; the upper display (which shows the current settings, which consist of model, planning work area, planning period, and view), the tree structure on the left of the screen, and the specific model which is shown on the right.
+The SCC is divided into three areas: the upper display (which shows the current settings, which consist of a model, planning work area, planning period, and view), the tree structure on the left of the screen, and the specific model which is shown on the right.

 Updated by Gary Marion, Logistics and Supply Chain Expert.